 |Within the first nine days after the confirmation deadline||Administrative fee: $400

-Portion of program fee: $100
+Portion of course fee: $100

 |10-19 days past the confirmation deadline||Administrative fee: $400

-Portion of program fee: 50%
+Portion of course fee: 50%

 |20-44 days past the confirmation deadline||Administrative fee: $400

-Portion of program fee: 75%
+Portion of course fee: 75%

-|45 or more days past the confirmation deadline||Administrative fee: $400
+|45 or more days past the confirmation deadline||Administrative fee: 100%

-Portion of program fee: 100%
+Portion of course fee: 100%

-Consult with your Study Abroad advisor for any clarification about fees and billing.
 Note that when you withdraw from a program, any money already paid directly to a program provider and/or a host university will potentially be forfeited.
-Check with your specific provider/host university for details.
-Additional penalties for cancellation of airline tickets may also apply.
-Check with your airline for further details.

 Steps to Completing Your Application